-The usual way to tell the difference between winter and summer in Ireland is to measure the temperature of the rain ... or so the saying goes.
+The Irish weather has had some bad press ... like the rumour that the usual way to tell the difference between winter and summer in Ireland being to measure the temperature of the rain ... or so the saying goes.
 While it is true that there are no major temperature differences between the seasons and that rain is likely every second day, the Irish weather is manageable.

 Temperatures will rarely go below 32°F and only occasionally above 68°F - with June, July and August being the warmest months, January and February the coldest.
 Extremes are not unknown though.
 The summer of 2006 was the hottest on record for ages.
 On the other hand rare freezing spells tend to bring the country to a grinding halt and even a sprinkling of snow will have most drivers panicking.

-If you need more detailed weather data why not use our pages dedicated to the main holiday areas of Ireland?
+If you need more detailed weather data why not use the following pages dedicated to the main geographic areas of Ireland?

 The secret of coping with the Irish weather lies in taking the correct clothing.
 You should prepare for moderately mild weather at all time and be able to supplement basic dress with a warm sweater and/or rainproof top.
 A hat is a good idea, an umbrella is not.
 Be careful on sunny days especially on the beaches, the breeze can cool you while the sun still burns your skin.
 And take sensible footwear, most rural attractions and even some urban areas are best described as "rugged terrain" and the ground is bound to be wet occasionally.